 There is always something going on in New Orleans, and usually locals have the inside scoop.
 It never hurts to ask your concierge (or Airbnb host) if they know of any free activities, and I always recommend checking out local event calendars, too.
 You never know what you might discover!

 Cheap Things to Do in New Orleans

-Now that we’ve talked about free things to do in New Orleans, let’s talk about budget-friendly activities!
+Now that we've talked about free stuff to do in New Orleans, let's talk about cheap and inexpensive activities!